All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Similarly, outpatient treatment is not recommended for people who don’t have a strong support network to offer help and encouragement during recovery.

-You are required to undergo a clinician’s assessment prior to admission.
+You are required to undergo a clinician’s psychiatric assessment prior to admission.

 This will ensure that you receive a treatment plan that is tailored to meet your individual needs.